360-degree feedback is a method of gathering feedback from multiple sources to aid in employee evaluation and development.

 The third step in soliciting and administering 360-degree feedback is to define the relevant areas of performance the feedback is meant to address.

-These performance dimensions should be derived from current job analyses, or based on top management’s beliefs about the behaviors they want to develop and reward in the future.
+These performance dimensions should be derived from current job analyses, or based on senior management’s beliefs about the behaviors they want to develop and reward in the future.

 In the case of the Customer Experience Manager from Step 2, we might consider performance dimensions related to team management and the performance of the whole department.